OSGeo/gdal/gdal/doc/source/drivers/vector/elasticsearch.rst

    nested objects and produce flatten OGR attributes.
 Defaults to YES.
 -  **FID**\ =string.
 Field name, with integer values, to use as FID.
    Defaults to 'ogc_fid'
+-  **FORWARD_HTTP_HEADERS_FROM_ENV**\ =string.
+(GDAL >= 3.1)
+   Can be used to specify HTTP headers, typically for authentication purposes, that must be passed to ElasticSearch.
+   The value of string is a comma separated list of http_header_name=env_variable_name, where http_header_name is the name of a HTTP header and env_variable_name the name of the environment variable / configuration option from which th value of the HTTP header should be retrieved.
+This is intended for a use case where the OGR ElasticSearch driver is invoked from a web server that stores the HTTP headers of incoming request into environment variables.
+   The ES_FORWARD_HTTP_HEADERS_FROM_ENV configuration option can also be used.

 ElasticSearch vs OGR concepts
 -----------------------------